oslokommune/okctl/userdocs/src/application/upgrading.md

 In other words, you need to do a manual merge.
 You can do this in any way you want, but in the steps below, we describe how to do this with git.
 The principle is to keep your changes, but add the stuff that is new from okctl.

-# Steps
+## Steps

-In the following steps, we're assuming that you have previously scaffolded and applied an application like this:
+In the following steps, we're assuming that your git repository contains existing Kubernetes manifests (YAML files) for your application, which have been generated the following way:

 ```shell
 okctl scaffold application > my-app.yaml